 What are the different types of drum sets for kids?
 Which one should I buy?

 Logically, things are simpler in drum sets for kids.
-In general if you want to get real drums for kids, there are 3-piece and 5-piece kits on the market.
+In general, if you want to get real drums for kids, there are 3-piece and 5-piece kits on the market.
 The former ones are simpler and perfect for small kids as they are simpler but still resemble “real” drums, enough to learn basic skills.
-These sets usually include a snare, tom and bass drum, with a mounted cymbal.
+These sets usually include a snare, tom, and bass drum, with a mounted cymbal.

 As their name says, 5-piece kits consist of five parts.
 There are two more toms in the set, as well as a hi-hat.
-Therefore, they closely resemble a full drum kit, though each part is smaller, in order to provide better ergonomics for kids.
+Therefore, they closely resemble a full drum kit, though each part is smaller in order to provide better ergonomics for kids.
 Naturally, these are slightly more expensive.

 I can’t tell you which one to buy, but you definitely won’t go wrong with any of these types.
 If you want something that closely resembles full-size drum sets, the Mendini 5 Drum Set is a great choice, as it delivers a good balance between price and quality.
-The same manufacturer offers a 3-piece set, which is a more affordable option, but with the same quality of components.
+The same manufacturer offers a 3-piece set, which is a more affordable option but with the same quality of components.

-If your budget or available space is very tight then check out other 3-piece sets, but with all parts on one unit.
+If your budget or available space is very tight, then check out other 3-piece sets but with all parts on one unit.

 What age are junior drum sets for?

 Once again, there is no general rule.
 In most cases, junior drum sets are recommended for kids between 3 and 10 years, but the fact is that height is actually a more important factor.
 These kits are usually designed for kids under 150cm (around 5 feet).
 They also vary in terms of drum size.
-Naturally, 3-piece units are designed for smaller kids, while 5-piece units usually feature a little bit bigger dimensions, so they stand somewhere in the middle.
+Naturally, 3-piece units are designed for smaller kids, while 5-piece units usually feature a bit larger dimensions, so they stand somewhere in the middle.

 Should I buy a drum set for kids or an adult drum set?

 Once again, it all depends on your child’s age and height.
 At a very young age, a junior kit seems like a natural choice.
-On the other side, if your kid is something like 8 or 9 and, especially, if it is relatively tall, then definitely get a full-sized drum kit instead, as it’s a better investment.
+On the other side, if your kid is something like 8 or 9, and especially if it is relatively tall, then definitely get a full-sized drum kit instead, as it’s a better investment.